-British Thermal Unit (Btu) - An energy unit equal to the amount of heat needed to raise one pound of water one degree Fahrenheit at a constant pressure of one atmosphere; equal to approximately 1055 joules.
+British Tthermal Unit (Btu) - An energy unit equal to the amount of heat needed to raise one pound of water one degree Fahrenheit at a constant pressure of one atmosphere; equal to approximately 1055 joules.

-Certified Rater - An individual who has become qualified to conduct Energy Ratings through certification by an Approved Rating Provider.
+Certified Rater - An individual who has become qualified to conduct home energy ratings Energy Ratings through certification by an Approved Rating Provider.